Section 1 - Discovering the death

 Typically, funerals are held within one or two weeks of the death.
 However, it’s important to note that the funeral can only be arranged following the death certificate being issued.

 How do I find a funeral director for someone who hasn’t made prior funeral arrangements?

 Will I have to pay for the funeral?

 The person may have already paid for the funeral via a pre-paid funeral plan, or they may have left money in their estate to pay for it.
-If there are other debts to settle, funeral costs are usually paid first however if the deceased person had mortgage debts left to pay, for example, these debts will take priority over the funeral costs.
+Funeral costs are usually paid before other debts however some take priority, such as a mortgage for example, meaning there may not be additional funds left for a funeral.

 If the deceased person has left money in their bank account to settle the funeral bill, the bank may be able to release these funds to the funeral director.
 In some cases, the bank is also able to reimburse a funeral bill that has already been paid.
 Please contact the deceased person’s bank or building society for further information regarding this.